Pittsburgh, Atlanta: History

 The area of land known as Pittsburgh was on the southern outskirts of Atlanta in the early 1880s when houses began to be built there.
 Owned by white real-estate investor H.L.
 Wilson, it had many similarities to neighboring Mechanicsville, which also grew up around the Pegram railroad repair shops, but there were substantial differences amongst which was that Pittsburgh was predominantly African-American.

-A working class, black community, Pittsburgh was served by four streetcar lines: Washington Street, Pryor Street, Stewart Avenue (now Metropolitan Parkway) and Georgia Avenue (now Ralph David Abernathy Boulevard).
+A working class, Black community, Pittsburgh was served by four streetcar lines: Washington Street, Pryor Street, Stewart Avenue (now Metropolitan Parkway) and Georgia Avenue (now Ralph David Abernathy Boulevard).
 In spite of its challenges, early Pittsburgh boasted some well-educated and self-sufficient residents.
 Until the 1930s, Pittsburgh housed Clark College; it also held two theological seminaries.
 Black-owned businesses sprung up on McDaniel Street.

-Starting in the 1960s it became possible for better-off blacks to move into previously all-white areas, and many did, even as "white flight" started to the suburbs.
+Starting in the 1960s it became possible for better-off Black people to move into previously all-white areas, and many did, even as "white flight" started to the suburbs.
 This trend was catalyzed by Pittsburgh also being deprived of public and private investment, like many similarly situated areas.
 This led to the depreciation of home values in Pittsburgh and eventually to abandoned houses.
 Pittsburgh's population fell by fifty percent from 7,276 in 1970 to 3,624 in 1990.
 It had started increasing in the early 2000s before the crash.
 Vacancies increased during the crash, however starting in 2012, the population has started to increase again and investment in the community has increased.